|December 1||Priority Deadline|

 - Enter the WES reference number into the admissions application before the application is submitted

-We will not consider an application for admission complete until we receive this report.
+We will not consider an application for admission complete until we receive the WES evaluation.
 The report must be available to us electronically through our AccessWES account by the application deadline: February 15.
 No exceptions will be made.

 How to Apply